 Some may also have an auto-shutoff for safety, a filter that stops hard water buildup, and a “keep warm” option that ensures your water doesn’t cool down- even if you forgot about it and left it too long.

-What About a Tea Warmer?
+What is a Tea Warmer?

 During your shopping adventure, you may also come across something called a tea warmer.
 This is simply another handy tool you might want to have in your home if you are an avid tea or coffee drinker and like to sip throughout the day.

 A tea warmer works directly with a teapot to keep it warm after you are done steeping or brewing.
 These warmers are small, circular devices that your teapot can sit on top of.
-Most tea warmers utilize candles to keep the teapot warm, and they come in a variety of designs, from sleek and modern to classical and everything in-between.

 Now that you know what a teapot and tea kettle can do, you might be asking yourself whether both are necessary.
 It comes down to personal preference.